-Passive solar design enhances the energy and environmental performance of a building.
-As this application is submitted in outline, there are limited design aspects completed at this stage.
-The proposed dwellings however will be considered so are oriented in a way they benefit from passive solar heating.
-The location confirms that any resultant dwellings will not be significantly shaded by surrounding buildings.
-It will be ensured in design that there will be sufficient space between the buildings so that overshadowing will not be an issue, and there will be significant potential for solar gain.
+As this application is submitted in outline, there is limited design aspects completed at this stage.
+The proposed dwellings however will be considered so are oriented in a way they benefit from a passive solar heating.
+The location confirms that any resultant dwellings will not be significantly shaded by surrounding buildings and it will be ensured in design that there will be sufficient space between the buildings so that overshadowing will not be an issue, allowing potential for solar gain.